eyilma8/VBA-Challenge_EyasuYilma/README.md

 Dim R As Integer
 Dim Ticker As String
 Dim Total_Stock_Volume As Double
-'R is a row where the result appears and increases for every new result R = 2
+'R is a row where the result appears and increases by for every new result R = 2
 'D is a row where the new Ticker starts
 D = 2